 - 1. Achieving success with a monthly Friday art event takes time.
-For example, one of the founders of First Fridays in Woodland California, near the Lawrence "Economic Development Comparison City" of Davis, California, emphasized that they have been doing it for seven years, and that at just over a year, Lawrence is in its infancy. - 2.
+For example, one of the founders of First Fridays in Woodland California, near the Lawrence "Economic Development Comparison City" of Davis, California, emphasized that they have been doing it for seven years, and that at less than two years old, Lawrence Final Fridays is in its infancy. - 2.
 Monthly Friday evening art events often do not generate significant non-art retail sales on Fridays, except for restaurants and bars, and in some cities do not generate large art sales that day either. - 3.
-Most often, the perceived payoff for art retail businesses are long-term benefits rather than immediate sales.
+Most often, the perceived payoffs for art retail businesses are long-term benefits rather than immediate sales.
 Respondents discussed introducing customers to their business, developing a positive community image, supporting the community and arts, and increasing sales throughout the year. - 4.
 Nevertheless, there are techniques for increasing the financial return from arts and cultural activities.
-These will be referenced in the 'Conclusions' and "Recommendations" sections of this document.
+These will be referenced in the "Recommendations" sections of this document.

-H. Artist Survey.
+I. Artist Survey

-33 of approximately 280 invited artists answered the online survey, a response rate of almost 12 percent.
+33 of approximately 280 invited visual artists answered the online survey, a response rate of almost 12 percent.

-The most important findings are summarized and illustrated below.
+The most important findings are summarized and illustrated below: